7 First Aid Kit Must Haves For Your Medicine Cabinet

 Medications such as loperamide (Imodium A-D), bismuth subsalicylate (Kaopectate) and diphenoxylate (Lomotil [prescription-only]) all help control diarrhea, buying you more time to get to the bathroom.
 Anti-diarrheal medications are not always suitable for everyone, so plan ahead and check with your doctor or pharmacist that they are suitable for you, should you ever need them.

 5. First Aid Kit Must Have: Basic Wound Dressings For Cuts And Grazed Limbs

-Most wound care experts recommend either saline (a concentration of 0.9% salt in water) or a commercial wound cleanser with low cytotoxicity (potential to damage cells).
+Most wound care experts recommend either saline (a concentration of 0.9% salt in water) or a commercial wound cleanser that is gentle on healing wound tissue.
 Once the wound is clean, cover it with a breathable dressing or gauze.
 Keep a few different types of dressings in your medicine cabinet; your pharmacist can advise you about the purpose of each one.
 Antibiotic creams like Neosporin should only be used if prescribed by a doctor, but topical antiseptic agents may be applied after cleansing.

 If your wound is severe or looks infected you will need to see your doctor for professional treatment.

 6. A Soothing Skin Cream For Skin Rashes, Dermatitis, And Mild Eczema

 Our skin is an amazing organ but it is also reasonably sensitive.
 Contact with chemicals, certain plants, or concrete pavements can easily disrupt its natural protective function.